epsilon537/boxlambda/docs/installation/installation.md

 sd0:/>
 ```

 You're now in the Forth REPL and can start entering Forth statements.
-Try `ls`, `cd` and `cat` to navigate around the filesystem
+Try `ls`, `cd` and `cat` to navigate around the file system
 and look at files:

 ```